Lionel Curtis

-Lionel George Curtis CH (1872–1955) was a British official and author.
-He advocated British Empire Federalism and, late in life, a world state.
-His ideas concerning dyarchy were important in the development of the Government of India Act 1919 and more generally, his writings influenced the evolution of the Commonwealth of Nations.
+Lionel George Curtis CH (1872–1955) was a British internationalist and author.
+He was the inspiration for the foundation of Chatham House (The Royal Institute of International Affairs) as well as the US Council On Foreign Relations at the Paris Peace Conference in 1919.
+He was a leading member of Round Table movement.
+His writings and influence caused the evolution of the former British nations into the Commonwealth.

-Life
+Early life

-Curtis was born at Coddington, Herefordshire in 1872, the youngest of the four children of George James Curtis, Anglican rector of the parish, and his wife Frances Carr, daughter of the Rev. John Edmund Carr.
+Curtis was born in 1872 at The Outwoods, Derby, his mother's family home, and later moved to Coddington, Herefordshire, the youngest of the four children of George James Curtis, Anglican rector of the parish, and his wife Frances Carr, daughter of the Rev. John Edmund Carr.
 He was educated at Haileybury College and then at New College, Oxford, where he read law.
+He fought in the Second Boer War with the City Imperial Volunteers.

+Milner's Kindergarten

-He fought in the Second Boer War with the City Imperial Volunteers and served as secretary to Lord Milner (a position that had also been held by adventure-novelist John Buchan), during which time he dedicated himself to working for a united self-governing South Africa.
-Following Milner's death in 1925, he became the second leader of Milner's Kindergarten until his own death in 1955.
-His experience led him to conceptualize his version of a Federal World Government, which became his life work.
-In pursuit of this goal, he founded (1910) the quarterly Round Table.
+Curtis served as secretary to Lord Milner (a position that had also been held by adventure-novelist John Buchan), during which time he dedicated himself to working for a united self-governing South Africa.
+He with a group of bright young men there, who would later make their mark in international roles, were called Milner's Kindergarten.
+Following Milner's death in 1925, Curtis became the second leader of Milner's Kindergarten until his own death in 1955.

+The Round Table

+Curtis was an original founding member with Lord Milner of the Round Table Movement.

+Curtis was also a founder (1910) the international quarterly The Round Table.

+Oxford University

 He was appointed (1912) Beit lecturer in colonial history at the University of Oxford, and a Fellow of All Souls College.

-In 1919 Curtis led a delegation of British and American experts to organize the Royal Institute of International Affairs during the Peace Conference of Paris.
+Chatham House and The Council on Foreign Relations

+In 1919 Curtis made a proposal to the British and American delegates attending the Paris Peace Conference at a meeting on 30 May 1919 at the Hotel Majestic.
+Curtis addressed the meeting and strongly believed that the conference had illustrated the pressing need for the formation of an informed international research body for expert analysis of foreign affairs that could have advised on the matters the delegates had had before them and had been required to decide upon.
+Curtis's proposal to the meeting was that an Anglo-American "Institute of International Affairs" should be founded with offices in Britain and the US and this was warmly accepted by the British and United States delegates.

+However in the end it actually resulted in the formation of two sister organisations with the foundation of a British Institute, later the Royal Institute of International Affairs regularly now known as Chatham House, on 5 July 1920 in London and the Council on Foreign Relations in New York one year later on July 29, 1921.